-Since time began for programming (just before the unix epoch 00:00:00 Jan 1 1970 GMT), programmers have talked about declarative programming as the ultimate goal, and how hard the current method is – procedural programming.
+Since time began for programming (effectively just before the unix epoch 00:00:00 Jan 1 1970 GMT), programmers have talked about declarative programming as the ultimate goal, and how hard the current method is – procedural programming.
 Procedural means algorithms and the whole idea of a program having a ‘current state’ that moves along forwards or backwards as the execution proceeds, with variables, loops, if statements, and so on.
 The idea of declarative programming is that there is no such moving pointer into the code, just statements that describe what is wanted.
 There would be no reason to fret over the transitions in the state of the algorithm at various points during the execution, but instead only one single statement, executed all at once.
-For a DBMS, the input is the state of the database, the output is the desired information.
+For a DBMS, the input is the state of the database and the parameters, the output is the desired information or data transformation.

 SQL is a declarative language for database access, and has been enormously successful as a result.
 SQL has no algorithms, no current execution point, no variables, no loops, no if statements and so on.
 SQL is therefor accessible to a vastly wider range of people than software engineers.
 Once compiled, an SQL statement always completes, at least in principle.
 The only debugging needed is to refine the query and re-execute.

 PatternQueries are for declarative database access as well, but can do far more than SQL, taking declarative programming one step further.
 It is possible to write simple queries just to retrieve data, like SQL, but also one can write much more complex queries that encroach on the generality of algorithms and procedures.
 An individual PatternQuery can gather, validate, transform, compute or distribute data with diverse sources and destinations from multiple intra-database and external locations.
 A PatternQuery can act like a complete application by itself for some tasks, with no procedural glue code, with simple, obvious structure, and with a very small efficient definition.